Sophie Kinsella, Author Of 'Shopaholic' Series, Dies At 55

-Author Sophie Kinsella, best known for her novel series Shopaholic, revealed that she has been undergoing treatment for an aggressive form of brain cancer.
+Author Sophie Kinsella, best known for her novel series Shopaholic, revealed in 2024 that she was undergoing treatment for an aggressive form of brain cancer.

 author-image